julia-dizhak/movie-app/README.md

 open browser to http://localhost:3000

-### Lesson 2: write a react Component.
+### Lesson 1: write a react Component.
-Create a React component by ES6 class and by stateless function component (no render, no state)
+Create a React component by ES6 class and by `stateless` function component (no render, no state).

-JSX html like syntax - is a preprocessor step that adds XML syntax to JavaScript.
+`JSX` html like syntax - is a preprocessor step that adds XML syntax to JavaScript.
 You can definitely use React without JSX but it makes React a lot more elegant.
 Just like XML (extensible markup language), JSX tags have a tag name, attributes, and children.
 An attribute value is enclosed in quotes, the value is a string.

-Attribute ClassName (class reserved in HTML)
+Attribute `ClassName` (class reserved in HTML)

 Custom components with a capital letter, native HTML DOM element - by lowercase.

 Props are how we pass data around React.

-### Lesson 3: display output in React with a render method.
+### Lesson 2: display output in React with a render method.
 How to structure JSX in a React component.
 ReactDOM.render() method return DOM representation of component.

-### Lesson 4: set properties on React Components.
+### Lesson 3: set properties on React Components.
 We can pass data into component by using props.

 typechecking with propTypes

-defaultProps
+`defaultProps`

-### Lesson 5: manage React Component state with setState.
+### Lesson 4: manage React Component state with `setState`.
 State is used for properties on a component that will change, versus static properties that are passed in.

-### Lesson 6: use React Components as children for other Components.
+### Lesson 5: use React Components as children for other Components.
 React Component can output other React Component.